 The internet and multimedia is both essential tools for spreading news, but can also lead to some form of propaganda.
 The images are intriguing- that much is true, so here are some of the best Photoshopped Sandy images that have been spreading since Monday.

 Lauren Keating is a freelance journalist, who specializes in health, nutrition, and fitness reporting.
-She is a former trends reporter for Tech Times' T-Lounge section and was previously a contributing writer for Fit Nation Magazine and covered a nutrition beat (as well as covering other miscellaneous topics) for Brooklyn News Service.
+She is a former trends reporter for Tech Times and was previously a contributing writer for Fit Nation Magazine and covered a nutrition beat (as well as covering other miscellaneous topics) for Brooklyn News Service.
+She currently freelances for RunnerClick and Rockay running sites.
 She has a love for running and is always looking for new fitness and health trends.

 View all posts by Lauren Keating